isotopp/isotopp.github.io/content/posts/2021-03-29-mysql-date-time-dst.md

 So in the expression `UNIX_TIMESTAMP("2021-03-26 03:07:00" + INTERVAL 2 year) ` the part `"2021-03-26 03:07:00"` is a string, which is converted to a MySQL Timestamp type.

-This MySQL Timestamp type is then used in an interval arithmethic expression to yield another MySQL Timestamp type.
+This MySQL Timestamp type is then used in an interval arithmetic expression to yield another MySQL Timestamp type.

 This resulting MySQL Timestamp type is then fed into the UNIX_TIMESTAMP function, and produces an integer.